Maker of glitchy Iowa caucus app has Democratic Party ties

 ACRONYM presents itself as a cutting-edge leader when it comes to running political campaigns online.
 It announced ambitious plans in November to spend $75 million targeting President Donald Trump with online advertising, while irking many party leaders with sharp criticism of other established Democratic groups for not doing enough to combat Trump in the digital space.

-So far, Federal Election Commission records show it has spent only about $50,000 on online ads targeting Trump – a fraction of the amount pledged.
-By the end of 2019, it had raised only about one-tenth of the money needed to reach its spending goal, according to a disclosure filed Monday with the FEC.
+So far, Facebook ad disclosures show the group has spent about $700,000 on ads.
+ACRONYM leaders said in November that they had raised about 40 percent of the $75 million they hoped for.
+But by the end of 2019, it had raised only about one-tenth of that, according to a disclosure filed Monday with the Federal Election Commission.
+A separate tax-exempt wing of the group won’t have to disclose how much money it has raised to the IRS until next year.

 David Plouffe, who helped lead both of former President Barack Obama’s presidential campaigns, joined ACRONYM’s board of directors in September.